David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 3. Compress the "ChessPieceModelTraining/DataSplitter/data" folder into a "data.zip" ZIP-file (in the "ChessPieceModelTraining/DataSplitter" folder).

-4. Open "SqueezeNet1p1_model_training.ipynb" (in "ChessPieceModelTraining/ModelTrainer") with Google Colab, enable GPU on Google Colab, and upload the "data.zip" (in the "ChessPieceModelTraining/DataSplitter" folder) and "models.zip" file (in the "ChessPieceModelTraining/ModelTrainer" folder) to Google Colab.
+4. Open "SqueezeNet1p1_model_training.ipynb" (in "ChessPieceModelTraining/ModelTrainer") with Google Colab, enable GPU on Google Colab, and upload the "data.zip" (in "ChessPieceModelTraining/DataSplitter") and "models.zip" (in "ChessPieceModelTraining/ModelTrainer") files to Google Colab.

 5. Run the entire "SqueezeNet1p1_model_training.ipynb" notebook to perform transfer learning (which should take at least a couple of hours, but exactly how long it takes depends on how much image data you collected in the first place).